 Water is often deeper than it looks and may be moving quite fast.
 Your vehicle may become stranded or be swept away and there may be hazards under the water.

 Avoid travelling in heavy rainstorms unless absolutely necessary

-- When driving, if heavy rain is making visibility difficult, pull over if possible.
-Remember that roads will be slippery during wet conditions.
+If heavy rain makes visibility difficult, pull over if possible, remembering that roads will be slippery during wet conditions.

 Even shallow water moving fast can sweep you off your feet and there may be hidden dangers such as open drains or damaged road surfaces, which can cause serious injuries or even death.